jcoker85/UnraidGameServers/README.md

 **NOTE:** To adjust the world name, go into your server files directory, then go to "/WINE64/drive_c/users/steam/AppData/LocalLow/Vector3 Studio/Sunkenland/Worlds" and change the name of the folder.
 To change the description, you can edit the WorldSetting.json file inside of this directory.
-You can also provide your own world directory by deleting the existing one and using your own - just make sure it is called SunkenlandDocker when you create the world.
-You will need to update the worldGuid in the
-Game Parameters section as well.
+You can also provide your own world directory by deleting the existing one and using your own.
+Make sure to update the worldGuid in the Game Parameters section if you use your own world.

 **NOTE:** You can use the Game Parameters section to add several options, see here for more details: https://www.sunkenlandgame.com/post/dedicated-server-user-manual